-Chopin Piano Concertos.
-Daniel Barenboim performs Chopin Piano Concertos 1 & 2 at the 2010 Ruhr Piano Festival with the Staatskapelle Berlin conducted by Andris Nelsons.
-Barenboim plays as encore the Chopin Valse brillante in A Minor.
+Chopin Piano Concertos 1 & 2 concert played by Daniel Barenboim at the 2010 Ruhr Piano Festival with the Staatskapelle Berlin conducted by Andris Nelsons.
+Barenboim plays the Chopin Valse brillante in A Minor as encore.
 Also includes a performance of the Haydn Symphony in E minor ("Mourning") by the Staatskapelle Berlin and Nelsons.
-Video direction by Enrique Sánchez Lansch; director of photography was Nyika Jancsó; produced by Paul Smaczny.
+Directed for TV by Enrique Sánchez Lansch; director of photography was Nyika Jancsó; produced by Paul Smaczny.
 Released 2011, disc has 5.1 dts-HD Master Audio sound.
 Grade: D+

-PQ is poor throughout this disc due to poor resolution.
+PQ is poor throughout this disc with weak resolution.
 It seems there was plenty of light, but even close-up shots of soloists aren't sharp.
-Waist shots of Nelsons are a bit fuzzy as are the notes on the sheet music.
+Waist shots of Nelsons are fuzzy as are the notes on the sheet music.
 But the lack of resolution really shows up at 3:34, where we see a 100% full-orchestra view.
 This image is quite dull.

 The SQ is similar to the Demidenko/Kissin recording of the Chopin concertos, i.e., better than CDs but not audiophile quality either.
 In the concertos, the balance between the orchestra and the piano soloists seems be off with the orchestra sometimes hard to hear during the piano passages.